-- 1. Use quiet voices in line and at tables. - 2.
+- 1. Walk always and use quiet voices in line and at tables. - 2.
 Do not play with food. - 3.
-Clean your personal space before you leave. - 4.
-Place trays in the window one at a time. - 5.
-Walk only. - 6.
-All food must remain in the cafeteria. - 7.
-All students are required to get a tray or bring a lunch from home. - 8.
-Students are not allowed to bring fast food items in their original containers. - 9.
+Clean your personal space before you leave.
+4. Place trays in the window one at a time. - 4.
+All food must remain in the cafeteria. - 5.
+All students are required to get a tray or bring a lunch from home. - 6.
+Students are not allowed to bring fast food items in their original containers. - 7.
 Students should not bring non-nutritional food items, such as cookies, candy, chips, or drinks in place of a lunch.
-These items included in a lunch from home are acceptable. - 10.
+These items included in a lunch from home are acceptable. - 8.
 Student lunches cannot be warmed at school.